0x00pf/STAN/README.md

 * __case.dump__.
 Dumps information about the current case/project
 * __case.save__.
 Saves the current case.
 It will save the status in a file named against the binary loaded with the extension .srep
 * __case.load__ `file.srep`.
 Loads a previously saved case.
+* __case.save__ `file.`.
+Saves current core image (including patches) in a new file.
+Automatically creates a case file.
+If no name is provided the data is stored in 'original_core_file.PATCHED'.
 * __core.info__.
 Dumps  information about the current binary being analysed
 * __core.symbol__.
 Dumps the symbols of the binary being analysed
 * __core.functions__.
 Dumps the sumbols that STAN belives are functions